 Bounce rate, delivery rate, spam complaint rate, the list goes on.
 Here are some of the crucial newsletter metrics you should be monitoring.

-Analyze the necessity of newsletter for your business
+Analyze the necessity of a newsletter for your business

 So, you’ve figured out what is a newsletter and now you should analyze whether you really need it, only then you can find the answers to how to write a newsletter.